mojaloop/mojaloop-specification/documents/Scheme Rules.md

 #### 4.2 HTTP or HTTPS

 The API supports both HTTP and HTTPS.
-A scheme should recommend that the communication is secured using TLS (see Section 5.1.6).
+A scheme should recommend that the communication is secured using TLS (see [Section 5.6](#56communication-security)).

 #### 4.3 HTTP Timeout